jdnichollsc/jdnichollsc/README.md

 > Wallet address: jdnichollsc.eth

-Please let us know your contributions! 🙏
+Please let me know your contributions! 🙏

 ### Made with `<3`
 One hand can accomplish great things, but many can take you into space and beyond! 🌌